zhanglei923/FancyMap/README.md

 FancyMap
 ========

-A javascript map with both 'hash' and 'sequence' query abilitys.
+FancyMap is a javascript key-value map with sequence orders and fancy performance.